gogins/cloud-5/docs/README.md

 recorder and save the recording as a soundfile.
 On my MacBook Pro, I have been able to use [BlackHole](https://github.com/ExistentialAudio/BlackHole) to route audio from cloud-music pices to [Audacity](https://www.audacityteam.org/).

+### Writing New Software

+The line between writing new compositions and writing new software can be hard to define.

+To write new software in a fork of cloud-music, the best approach is probably to avoid npm and simply write all software as new JavaScript files that will be statically served in the `docs` directory.